DouglasUrner/Recipes/treats/panna-cotta.md

 Adapted from []().

-You can also make it without tofu: [Vegan Panna Cotta with Strawberry Sauce](https://www.minamade.com/vegan-panna-cotta-strawberry-sauce/)
+You can also make it without tofu: [Vegan Coconut Panna Cotta](https://tashasartisanfoods.com/blog/vegan-coconut-panna-cotta/), made with coconut cream, or [Vegan Panna Cotta with Strawberry Sauce](https://www.minamade.com/vegan-panna-cotta-strawberry-sauce/), made with a mix of almond milk and coconut cream.

 **Serves: 6**